He's like motherf**king McGuiver, no he's better than McGuiver!

 If either your server or your client is a big endian system, pay careful attention to all references to endianism anywhere near FreeTDS.
 See the section on Little Endian Emulation for details.

 Big endian clients may experience difficulty with Microsoft servers.
-Some versions of SQL Server 7 did not handle these types on these machines correctly, according to the protocol.
+Some versions of Microsoft SQL Server 7 did not handle these types on these machines correctly, according to the protocol.
 According to http://support.microsoft.com/support/kb/articles/Q254/1/23.ASP on the Microsoft support site, it's fixed as of service pack 3.
 Unfortunately, there's no direct way for FreeTDS to know whether or not a service pack has been installed, and how/whether to support the buggy version is an outstanding issue.
 Your best bet is to apply their patch.

 The Knowledge Base article states "The Sybase CT-Lib client is the only known big-endian client that can connect to SQL Server."
 Depends on who's doing the knowing, of course.